 Sizdah Bedar Roots

 Sizdah Bedar celebration has deep roots in the Zoroastrian belief.
-Laughter and joy symbolize the getting rid of bad thoughts.
+Laughter and joy symbolize getting rid of bad thoughts.

 According to Zoroastrianism, bad thoughts and sadness are the gift of Ahriman (the devil) and his offspring and the joyful festivals will cleanse all bad thoughts.
 The celebrations defeat the enemies and bring back the peace.